Kamaleswaran-Lab/pedABX_MAAI/README.md

-# MAAI for Pediatric Antibiotic Prediction
+# MAAI for Pediatric Antibiotic Stewardship

 This repository contains a complete suite of scripts and notebooks for developing a Multi-Agent Artificial Intelligence (MAAI) model to predict the need for antibiotic initiation on an hour-by-hour basis for pediatric patients in the ICU.